Recall the wisdom of the reviewer who wrote the two-word summation of Spinal Tap’s album, Shark Sandwich: “Shit sandwich.”

-Let’s turn the crank and put the universe back in order: SHARKNADO is a piece of feces starring two washed-up actors (Tara Reid and John Heard), some faceless guys who look like wannabe runway models and some faceless girls who look like pole dancers; zero directorial skills, zero writing skills, zero editing skills, zero acting skills.
+Let’s turn the crank and put the universe back in order: SHARKNADO is a piece of feces starring three washed-up actors (Ian Ziering, Tara Reid and John Heard), some faceless guys who look like wannabe runway models and some faceless girls who look like pole dancers; zero directorial skills, zero writing skills, zero editing skills, zero acting skills.

 Tara Reid’s dad dies – a look on her face like she just got a flat tire.
 A guy and a chick go up in a helicopter to bomb the tornado and chick falls out of chopper – a look on his face like he just got a flat tire.
 Father sees son falling from the sky in out-of-control chopper – a look on his face like he just got a flat tire.
 Daughter sees her father swallowed whole by a shark – and after every actor has proven time and again their jejune comprehension of tragedy is the Flat Tire Look, the director still goes in for a closeup on the daughter.
 Yep, flat tire.